-Cranbrook is a small city with a fiercely beating heart; a city whose food purveyors are recognizing the value of creating good, locally-focused food, organic specialty coffees and craft beer, and whose small business owners are known for their hard work and integrity.
+Cranbrook is a small city with a fiercely beating heart; a city whose food purveyors are recognizing the value of focusing on locally-sourced ingredients, organic specialty coffees, and craft beer, and whose small business owners are known for their hard work and integrity.
 Cranbrook is an outdoor adventurer’s paradise, a city rich in First Nation history, and bygone days of silver and gold mining.
 Nestled in the East Kootenay region, flanked by glacial rivers, guarded by the majestic mountains and nurtured by nature’s bounty…

 I could go on, but how’s that for starters?

 Feature photo: Janice Strong (www.janicestrong.com) For more photos from our weekend, search Twitter and Instagram using #YYCtoYXC.